 The project is partially funded by a $458,000 federal grant for drainage (culvert) improvements.

-City staff and consultants will present plans for roadway and drainage improvements on Concord Street between School Street and Cherry Street.
+City staff and consultants presented plans for roadway and drainage improvements on Concord Street between School Street and Cherry Street.
 This project includes an increased-capacity drain and catch basin system, pavement restoration, ADA compliant sidewalks, and safety improvements at the intersection of Concord and A Streets.